Lunette CupWipe and Cup Cleanser Bundle

 The perfect dynamic duo to keep your Lunette cup clean and fresh when you're at home or on the go!

 The Lunette liquid cleanser is the perfect match for your silicone menstrual cup.
 Totally organic, vegan, and sulfite and paraben-free, with only ingredients that you can recognise.
 The liquid cleanser is scented with lemon and eucalyptus oil, selected for their purifying and cleansing properties.
-It's a super concentrated formula, so just one single drop when you wash is enough.
+It's a super concentrated formula, so just one single drop, when you wash, is enough.

-And for when you're out and about (think public toilets, camping, road trips...) our CupWipes are perfect for disinfecting your cup easily and discreetly.
+And for when you're out and about (think public toilets, festivals, camping, road trips...) our CupWipes are perfect for sanitising your cup easily and discreetly.
 The wipes are made of eco-friendly viscose plus alcohol and water, and are biodegradable and compostable.
 Fragrance-free and irritant-free, the natural companion to your Lunette cup that fits nicely in any purse or bag!

 2x Box of Lunette CupWipes (10 sachets in each box)

-1x 100mL Lunette Cup Cleanser
+1x 150mL Lunette Feelbetter Menstrual Cup Cleanser

 As if knowing your bra size wasn’t enough, now you have to know your vagina size?